Azure/bicep/docs/cicd-with-bicep.md

 # Adding Bicep to a CI/CD pipeline

+## Build and Deploy with CI/CD
 As your Bicep practice matures, you will want to check-in your Bicep code into source control and kick off a pipeline or workflow, which would do the following:
 1. Build your Bicep file into an ARM Template
 1. Deploy the generated ARM template

 With the current Azure CLI 2.20 now installed in GitHub and also on Azure DevOps, Bicep CLI can be automatically triggerd by using `az bicep build` command and an explicit task to download Bicep CLI is no more needed.

-The two examples below illustrates this.
-It assumes the following prerequisite:
+The two examples below illustrate this.
+They assume the following prerequisites:

 * The Bicep file you want to transpile and deploy is called `main.bicep` and exists in the root of the repo
 * The parameters file you want to use is called `parameters.json` and exists in the root of the repo
 * You are deploying the transpiled ARM Template to a resource group.
 Deploying to another scope like a subscription requires a different CLI command.

-## GitHub Workflow
+### GitHub Workflow

 ```yaml